 There are two other advantages to folding.
 First, folding the towel means that it is able to absorb more liquid at each pass (even without interstitial suspension), so using it will require less time and effort on your part.
 Second, a folded towel is going to be smaller, so a greater portion of its area will come into direct contact with the liquid, leaving less unused (and therefore wasted) edges.

 Aside from saving you time and money, saving paper towels through folding is also good for the environment: millions of tons of paper towels are currently used annually around the globe, and the North American market has the highest rate of consumption per capita.

 In terms of folding it in half or in thirds: it appears that a tri-fold is generally more effective than a bi-fold.
 Based on this, it’s reasonable to assume that folding more is better, but there is likely to be an upper limit where you’ll start running into absorption issues.
 It’s up to you to decide how many times to fold it, based on what works and on what’s most convenient; this would obviously depends on the size and type of the paper towel.

 Saving paper when washing hands

-Since we’re already talking about helping the environment, another thing you can do is shake your hands over the sink a few times before wiping them with a (folded) paper towel.
-This helps reduce the amount of paper towels you need in order to dry your hands.
+Since we’re already talking about helping the environment, another thing you can do to save paper is shake your hands over the sink a few times before wiping them; this reduces the amount of paper towels you need in order to dry your hands.
 This reduces the amount of paper you end up using, without taking much extra time, since the time shaking your hands balances out with the time wiping them with the extra towels that you would other need.
 (This method is originally referenced by this TEDx talk as the “shake and fold”).

 Summary and conclusions